uc-cdis/gen3-userservices-info/data_dictionary/data_dictionary_readme.md

 Beyond node type, there are also a number of extensions used to further define the nodes within the data model.
-Nodes are grouped up into categories that represent broad roles for the node such as `subject` or `sample`.
-Additionally, nodes are defined within their `Program` or `Project` and have descriptions of their use.
+Nodes are grouped up into categories that represent broad roles for the node such as `Administrative`, `Clinical`, or `Biospecimen` (more information [here](https://gen3.org/resources/operator/#3-creating-a-new-data-dictionary)).

+Additionally, nodes are defined within their `Program` or `Project` and have descriptions of their use (more information on programs and projects [here](https://gen3.org/resources/user/access-data/#the-data-commons-website)).
 All nodes also have a series of `systemProperties`; these properties are those that will be automatically filled by the system unless otherwise defined by the user.
 These basic properties define the node itself but still need to be placed into the model.

 The model itself is represented as a graph.
 Within the schema are defined `links`; these links point from child to parent with Program being the root of the graph.
 The links also contain a